polyipseity/information/special/academia/HKUST/COMP 1029V/control flow.md

 End If
 ```

-The semantics of `If...Then...End If` is obvious: {{If the condition is `True`, then the following statements are executed.
-Otherwise, they are not executed.
+The semantics of `If...Then...End If` is obvious: {{If the condition is `True`, then the statement block is executed.
+Otherwise, it is not executed.
 Note that the condition itself is always executed.}}

 An `If...Then...Else...End If` statement consists of {{a condition and two statement blocks}}: